Do you suffer from After-Christmas-Syndrome as well as we do?

 All big trees around are decorated with super cute huge lightning decorations together with Christmas trees, statues and other traditional decorations.

-Stalls are full of sweets like sugar apples, hot chocolate fountain with strawberries, pretzels, pancakes with nutella and other sinful desserts.
+Stalls are full of sweets like sugar apples, a hot chocolate fountain with strawberries, pretzels, pancakes with Nutella and other sinful desserts.

-If you are after something savoury you can try traditional ‘Langos‘ – delicious deep fried flat bread served with sauerkraut – yummy!
+If you are after something savory you can try traditional ‘Langos‘ – delicious deep-fried flatbread served with sauerkraut – yummy!

-For the shopoholics there are infinite number of stalls with Christmas gifts and handcrafts but the most amazing stalls are those ones with handcrafted decorations for Christmas trees – luster of these stalls will give you impression that you are in a real Christmas fairytale.
+For the shopaholics, there are an infinite number of stalls with Christmas gifts and crafts but the most amazing stalls are those ones with handcrafted decorations for Christmas trees – luster of these stalls will give you the impression that you are in a real Christmas fairytale.

 Don’t miss out famous delicious berry punch with whole pieces of fruit in cute seasonal mugs which are every year different.

-You can give mug back to stall and get back deposit, or you can take it home.
+You can give a mug back to stall and get back the deposit, or you can take it home.

-It’s a great idea even for a gift or make yourself a collection of a mugs as we do at home.
+It’s a great idea even for a gift or makes yourself a collection of mugs as we do at home.